icebox246/rfetch/README.md

 1. Install Rust if you haven't already done this
 2. Run `cargo build --release` and needed crates should get downloaded and after compilation program should run

+## Installation

+1. After compiling make `install.sh` executable and run it as a super user

+## Deinstalation

+1. Make `uninstall.sh` executable and run it as a super user